Inhar6/bookstore-junit5-mockito-jacoco/JUnit5-101.md

 - **JUnit Jupiter**: Provides new programming models and test APIs.
 - **JUnit Vintage**: Allows running JUnit 4 and 3 tests on JUnit 5.

+**CLARIFICATION**.
+Distinction between Plugins and Dependencies.

+In Maven, both **plugins** and **dependencies** are core concepts, but they serve very different purposes in the build lifecycle.
+Plugins provide functionality during the build process.
+They define actions Maven can perform—like compiling code, packaging it into a JAR, running tests, generating reports, etc. Examples:
+- `maven-compiler-plugin` – compiles Java code.
+- `maven-surefire-plugin` – runs unit tests.
+- `maven-jar-plugin` – packages code into a JAR.

+Plugins are often used inside the `<build>` section of your `pom.xml`.

+Dependencies are libraries or frameworks that your project depends on to run or compile.
+They become part of your project's classpath.
+Examples:
+- `junit:junit` – for testing.
+- `org.springframework:spring-core` – Spring framework core.
+- `com.google.guava:guava` – Google's core libraries.

+Dependencies are used inside the `<dependencies>` section of your `pom.xml`.

 ## 1. Setting Up JUnit 5 with Maven
 Add the following dependencies in your `pom.xml`: